-Chinese Zodiac - Year of the Rabbit
+Chinese Zodiac - Year of the Dragon

 While the astrology and horoscopes of the west look at the time of a person's birth in any given year, Chinese astrology places significance on the year itself.
 The Chinese zodiac is a 60 year cycle, containing five sub-cycles of twelve years, in which each consecutive year has its own animal symbol and horoscope.

-Year of the Rabbit
+Year of the Dragon

 About Chinese Astrology